Introduction to the Buttonville Community

-The Buttonville Community is strategically situated near the 404 giving it great transportation links.
-Buttonville also offers great shopping and has one of the best elementary schools in the province.
+The Buttonville Community is strategically situated near the 404 highway, offers great shopping, and has one of the best elementary schools in the province.
 For more information read on!

-Buttonville is located on the western boundary of Markham.
-In the east, it is boundaried by Rodick Road and in the West by Highway 404.
+Buttonville is located in west Markham right next to the 404 highway.
+In the east, its boundary is Rodick Road.
 In the north and south, its boundaries are 16th Avenue and Highway 407.

-Buttonville is named after one of the first settlers in the area – Major John Button.
+Buttonville is named for one Major John Button, one of the first settlers in the area.
 Major Button spearheaded a voluntary cavalry brigade in Upper Canada.
-He moved to Markham in 1803 and in 1805 he obtained 200 acres.
-At the time the area was called Millbrook.
-In the 1840s he began to sell parcels of land which brought more people to the area and a hamlet began to develop around the sawmill.
-A grist mill was added and some service industries grew up around the mills.
+He moved to Markham in 1803.
+Afterward, in 1805, he obtained 200 acres in an area called Millbrook.
+In the 1840s he began to sell parcels of land which brought more people to the area and a hamlet began to develop around the sawmill and the gristmill.
 In 1851, John Button helped to establish a general store and post office in the neighbourhood.
-However, it was discovered that another Millbrook already existed and so the hamlet was renamed Buttonville.
+However, another Millbrook already existed, so the hamlet was renamed Buttonville.
 Major Button and many members of his family are buried at Buttonville Cemetery.

 The Homes of Buttonville Community

 There is a small heritage conservation area on either side of Woodbine Avenue north of Apple Creek Boulevard and South of 16th Avenue which has properties that range from Gothic to Arts and Crafts style homes and buildings.
-Around this are subdivisions with newer detached, semi-detached and townhomes.
-Most of the newer homes have garages and driveways and it is considered a safe and peaceful neighbourhood for famillies.
+Newer detached, semi-detached, and townhomes are built around this older area.
+Most of the newer homes have garages and driveways.
+The area is considered a safe and peaceful family neighbourhood.